The Village Hall - Shipton Gorge

 Organisations having representative on the Committee are:

-The Parochial Church Council (James Webster)
+The Parochial Church Council (vacancy)

 The Village Society (Sally Parker)

-The Parish Council (Diane James)
+The Parish Council (Paul Thimont)

 The Trustees hold 4 or 5 business meetings each year, together with an AGM (which normally takes place in April), and these are advertised on noticeboards around the village.
 Everyone is welcome to attend.
 Minutes from these meetings (and details of Trustees in attendance) can be accessed below.